MOSTLY BLACK 'N WHITE

 Photographers

 • Susan Seubert, photographer extraordinaire.
 As the National Geographic photographer on a trip to the wilds of the Sea of Cortez, she, more than anyone else, convinced me that I might have an eye for imaging.
+Her counsel and advice literally changed my life.
 I was fortunate subsequently to be shipmates with her to Antarctica.
-Her art, her work ethic, professionalism, enthusiasm, willingness to teach and accessibility are inspiring. (www.sseubert.com)
+Her art, her work ethic, professionalism, enthusiasm, willingness to teach and accessibility are inspiring. (sseubert.com)

 • Ralph Lee Hopkins, photographer and Director of Expedition Photography for Lindblad Expeditions.
 Ralph was also instrumental in my evolution as a photographer during an expedition to Baja.
-Down to earth, manic, fun and always leaning on the trigger, it's hard not to like and learn something from Ralph. (www.ralphleehopkins.com)
+"Find your passion and shoot it".
+Down to earth, manic, fun and always leaning on the trigger, it's hard not to like and learn something from Ralph. (ralphleehopkins.com)

-• Mendocino Coast photographers: Paul Kozal, whose gallery in Gualala knocks me sideways everytime I'm in there (https://www.paulkozal.com); Bill Apton, the pro of pros, whose eye catching work is everywhere on the North Coast and rightly so.
-Besides, he makes me laugh. (https://www.aptonphoto.com); Ron Bolander, another old pro, whose work is eclectic, creative and fresh; and Scott Chieffo, whose dreamy metallic prints often cover the same turf as my own work (https://www.schieffophotography.com)
+• Mendocino Coast photographers: Paul Kozal, whose gallery in Gualala knocks me sideways everytime I'm in there (paulkozal.com); Bill Apton, the pro of pros, whose eye catching work is everywhere on the North Coast and rightly so.
+Besides, he makes me laugh (aptonphoto.com); Ron Bolander, another old pro, whose work is eclectic, creative and fresh; Bill Oxford, the amazing creative, who appears to be able to do anything artistic and actually makes money selling stock photography (billoxford.com); and Scott Chieffo, my friend and Operations Manager at Gualala Arts, whose metallic prints often cover the same turf as my own in his distinctive and dream-like style (schieffophotography.com).

 The people of Point Arena, CA

-• Mark Hancock, the Point Arena Lighthouse Association Director, who attends all my shows, promotes my work, has helped me with access to the Lighthouse and placed my work in the Keeper's cabins onsite.
+• Mark Hancock, the Point Arena Lighthouse Association Director, who attends all my shows, promotes my work, has helped me with access to the Lighthouse and placed my work in the Keeper's cabins onsite (pointarenalighthouse.com).

 • Merita Whatley and Elyse Bailey, former store managers at Point Arena Lighthouse, who gave my work a chance at the Lighthouse Gift Shop.